 We don’t know much about Ali’s early life except that he was found abandoned in a ditch alongside the highway.
 He had a mass the size of a volleyball attached to his chest and overgrown toenails.
 Ali was unable to walk but fortunately was able to make eye contact with a Good Samaritan passing by.

-The shelter staff contacted Old Dog Haven and he was immediately brought to the vet that saved his life.
-Removing the mass was the first step in his recovery and his blood work showed his body chemistry was a mess and would require monitoring and follow-up care.
+The shelter staff contacted Old Dog Haven and Ali was immediately brought to the vet that saved his life.
+Removing the mass was the first step in his recovery.
+His blood work showed his body chemistry was a mess as well, and would require monitoring and follow-up care.
 The vet named him “Ali”.
-You see Ali is a boxer and was named after boxer Mohammed Ali.
+You see, Ali is a boxer and was named after boxer Muhammad Ali.
 After his surgery Ali was put into medical foster care and his foster nursed him back to health.
-When he was strong enough Ali moved into his ODH permanent foster home.
+When he was strong enough, Ali moved into his ODH Final Refuge home.

-Now Ali is “Velcro” dog and is very snuggly and friendly.
-When his foster Mom leaves the house Ali will go to the upstairs landing and look out the window until she comes back.
+Now Ali is a “Velcro” dog–a snuggler and very friendly.
+When his mom leaves the house, Ali will go to the upstairs landing and look out the window until she comes back.
 When he feels we aren’t paying enough attention to him he will jam his snout under an available elbow, arm or leg.
-When he climbs on the couch he does it in slow motion one leg at a time.
+When he climbs on the couch he does it in slow motion, one leg at a time.
 Once he finds just the right spot he plops down (often blocking the view to the TV).
-His comfort is paramount, not the humans.
+His comfort is paramount, not the humans’.

 When Ali moved in it didn’t take him long to join his new pack.
 We have two other ODH dogs and they get along great.
 Occasionally they even give each other kisses.
 We initially walked them all together but as Ali has gained strength his endurance outpaces his sisters and he goes on longer walks.